 31. A Halloween Pumpkin

 Are you looking for fun designs to draw for Halloween?
-If so, check out this pumpkin design from Art Projects for Kids.
+If so, check out this pumpkin design from here.
 If you were wondering how to draw scary things, this is a great place to start.
 Of course, as with a real pumpkin, you could adjust this design to add in a carved face like you would with a real pumpkin.
-This is a great way to unleash your creativity once you’ve mastered the basic pumpkin design.
-Even someone who is a complete beginner at doodling will be able to master the pumpkin in no time at all.

 A classic art project for your whole family is learning how to draw Mickey Mouse.
 He’s one of the easier cartoon characters to master and is the ideal option for anyone looking for things to draw for beginners.
-Once you’ve learned how to draw Mickey Mouse, consider moving on to more of the popular Disney characters, which you can find online tutorials for as well.
 How to Draw for Kids shows us how to draw an easy Mickey Mouse design that features him standing up with his arms outstretched.
-You could also learn to draw Mickey Mouse as just a face and then add on the body from there.

 33. Christmas Tree

 If you are looking for how to draw cool things, this penguin is one of the cutest designs on our list today.
-This would be another fun design to add to your holiday decorations and crafts, and no one will be able to resist this fun little penguin from Art Projects For Kids.
-Add a scarf or a winter hat for a fun finishing touch when drawing this design.
-If you love animals, take a look online for a tutorial of your favorite animal, as there are so many great designs out there today.
+This would be another fun design to add to your holiday decorations and crafts, and no one will be able to resist this fun little penguin from here.

 35. A Swimming Otter